Common Workplace Conflicts Explained: Reasons, Types and Signs

 Finally, each individual has their own pace in which they complete assigned tasks.
-One employee may be quick to carry out their duties while others like to pay more attention to detail, thus needing more time.
+One employee may be quick to carry out their duties.
+Another may like to pay more attention to detail, thus needing more time.
 Moreover, some employees are more team players than others who may prefer working alone without interruptions or external inputs.

-Understanding and respecting each team member’s working style is important in forming teams out of individuals with compatible styles.
-This will enable you not only to manage conflicts but also train employees better!
+Understanding and respecting each team member’s working style is important in forming successful teamwork out of individuals with compatible styles.
+This will enable you not only to manage conflicts but also to train employees better!

 4 Types of Common Workplace Conflicts